krzakala/academic-kickstart/content/home/people.md

 weight = 68  # Order that this section will appear.

 title = "The SPHINX group"
 subtitle = "Meet the team working in the Sphinx Group.
 Our research group embodies physicists, mathematicians, and computer scientists, working together.
-We also enjoy a long-standing collaboration with the SMILE team of Lenka Zdeborova."
+We also enjoy a long-standing collaboration with the SMILE team of <a href="http://artax.karlin.mff.cuni.cz/~zdebl9am/">Lenka Zdeborova</a>."

 # List user groups to display.
 #   Edit each user's `user_groups` to add them to one or more of these groups.